-American Confidence in Elections (ACE) Act (H.R.
-4563)
+American Confidence in Elections (ACE) Act

-Led by Rep. Bryan Steil (R-Wis.) and House Administration Committee Republicans, this legislation would incentivize the adoption of state policies related to voter registration, eligibility and the transmission of mail-in ballots.
+Led by Rep. Bryan Steil (R-Wis.) and House Administration Committee Republicans in the 118th Congress, this legislation would incentivize the adoption of state policies related to voter registration, eligibility and the transmission of mail-in ballots.
 It would also require the EAC to establish a forum for state and local election officials to share best practices and craft voluntary election administration guidelines, and increase IRS reporting thresholds for election workers.